Cloud-Architects/cloudiscovery/README.md

 $ aws configure
 ```

 - Those credentials must be associated to a user or role with proper permissions to do all checks.
-To make sure, add the AWS managed policies ViewOnlyAccess, to the user or role being used.
-Policy ARNs are:
+To make sure, add the AWS managed policy ViewOnlyAccess, to the user or role being used.
+Policy ARN is:

 ```sh
 arn:aws:iam::aws:policy/job-function/ViewOnlyAccess